A9u3ybaCyb3r/SOC-Phishing-Defense-Simulation/Lab Setup Guide/README.md

 ## Setting Up Users, Groups, Policies, and Configurations on a Windows Server Domain Controller

 ## Step 1: Boot up the Domain Controller
-1. Power down any non-essential virtual machines (e.g., workstations named Darth-Vader and Darth-Sidious).
+1. Power down any non-essential virtual machines (e.g., workstations named Pepper Potts and Happy Hogan).
 2. Start the Domain Controller (Windows Server 2022, named as Windows Server 2016 in this example) and log in.

 ## Step 2: Access Active Directory Users and Computers